yuichiis/_draft_docs/NeuralNetworks/gettingstarted.md

 ]);
 ```

-You can also simply add layers via the .add() method:
+You can also simply add layers via the add() method:

 ```PHP
 $model = $nn->models()->Sequential();